ievans3024/libfind/NOTES.md

              ├ functions.py
              └ pyfind.py
 ```
+As indicated by the resulting virtualenv directory structure, the entire package and all of its modules are getting
+installed to the environment's `site-packages` directory.

-Running the script produces the following:
+Running the `pyfind` script produces the following:
 ```
 $ pyfind /home/ian/test
 Traceback (most recent call last):